 Fixed anchors are the direct replacement for GPS (Global Positioning System) in indoor environments.

 Many systems rely on knowing the location of a transmitter or receiver.
 A signal between the fixed anchor and a mobile device can then tell us the distance, or angle between them.
-Once you know the distance or angle to multiple fixed anchors, you can determine the position of the mobile device.
+Once you know the distance or angle to multiple fixed anchors, you can determine the indoor position of the mobile device.

 The transmitters or receivers have to be installed within a building as the signals used don’t have the range reach outside the building.
 In the future, it may well be possible to use a network of fixed anchors across a wide area for indoor positioning - like a ground-based GPS.

-Very often a radio signal is used, for example, Bluetooth, WiFi, or UWB.
+Very often a radio frequency signal is used, for example, Bluetooth, WiFi, or UWB.
 But there are systems that use ultrasound too.